 Another major issue is content duplication.
 Each video should not always result in a brand-new post.
 If an article on that topic already exists:

-- Enhance it with new insights
+- Enhance it with new insights.

-- Don’t duplicate keywords or ideas unnecessarily
+- Don’t duplicate keywords or ideas unnecessarily.

-The most rampant vandalism that is occurring inside our company is VAs that are gleefully posting items while being completely unaware of what we already have — and posting disconnected content that doesn’t add new value or build upon our existing tree of topics.
+The most rampant vandalism that is occurring inside our company is agents that are gleefully posting items while being completely unaware of what we already have — and posting disconnected content that doesn’t add new value or build upon our existing tree of topics.

 We’ve tried to solve this problem by clearly explaining in our SEO training that each page should focus on one unique keyword to avoid having many pages competing for the same keyword.

-Step 1: Upload the Video
+Step 1: Upload the video

 After creating a task in Basecamp:

-- Upload the video to the designated Google Drive folder
+- Upload the video to the designated Google Drive folder.

-- Upload to Descript as well
+- Upload to Descript as well.

-Step 2: Transcribe the Video
+Step 2: Transcribe the video

 Not all videos warrant full transcription.
 Reserve Descript and white-glove transcription for high-authority content (featuring figureheads, professionally filmed, clear messaging, etc.).